HeinDuijf/OpenMind/README.md

-# Open mind

-## To do
-- [ ] Release and zenodo
-- [ ] Create LICENCE.cff
-- [ ] Fix links in README
+# A model of the epistemic value of open-mindedness

-This repository is associated with the paper titled *"When should one be open-minded?"*
+This repository is associated with a paper on the epistemic value of open-mindedness (under review).
-(under review).
 The paper investigates the conditions under which open-mindedness will be epistemically valuable.
 One of the novel features of the analysis is that it starts with some realistic assumptions: (1) people are not perfectly competent in forming their own opinions, (2) people are not perfectly capable of evaluating the claims put forward